Logs

 • Compartment: The compartment in which you want to create the log group.
 This field is pre-filled based on your compartment choice.

 • Name: A name for this log group.
 The first character of a log group name must be a letter.
 For more, see Log and Log Group Names.
-Avoid entering confidential information.
+Don't enter confidential information.

 • Description: A friendly description.